Terry Corbell, The Biz Coach

 I love the business philosophy of “Rich Dad, Poor Dad” author Robert Kiyosaki.
 Perhaps he’s been justly criticized for some of his investment approaches, but his anecdotal lessons are inspirational.
 For example, his ideas on networking are insightful and he’s got an unusual take on the Golden Rule: “He who has the gold makes the rules.”

 Focus on marketing and sales simultaneously.
 Marketing is vital in creating a brand image.
-That might include public relations, a Web site, online prominence or trade shows.
+That might include public relations, a Web site, online prominence in social media and trade shows.
 Sales includes prospect and customer contact.
+Here are more tips to get strong results from your marketing plan.

 If time and budget issues are taxing and you don’t have the right staff, consider alternatives: